 Her direct practice experience includes individual and family therapy, group work, and assessments.
 Dr. Robinson-Dooley has also worked in the area of domestic violence, overseeing programs that included batterer's intervention, shelters for women and children, and education/training services.
 She is also the founding Executive Director of the Agape Community Center, a community development organization dedicated to the provision of programs (youth, adult, and aging) and social services to target communities in Atlanta.
 She has presented at state and national conferences on the areas of direct practice, cultural competence, aging and social work education.

-Dr. Robinson-Dooley’s research areas include chronic disease and mental health (impact and management), aging issues and African Americans, and cultural competence.
+Dr. Robinson-Dooley’s research interests include interdisciplinary practice and pedagogy to improve service delivery in healthcare, nonprofit, and social service settings; promoting cultural competency in education and practice; factors surrounding chronic diseases and mental health.
 Dr. Robinson-Dooley teaches in both the MSW and Human Services degree programs.
 Her MSW courses include Family Therapy and Advanced Clinical Practice: Working with Groups.
 Her undergraduate courses include Aging & the Family, Cultural Competence, and Research Methods.